-Following a study period of 12 months, so as to capture the seasonal differences in aircraft traffic, the airport instructs an independent noise consultant to produce reports on the noise climate in the study area and these are now available on our noise website at www.gatwickairport.com/noise.
+Following a study period of 12 months, so as to capture the seasonal differences in aircraft traffic, the airport instructs an independent noise consultant to produce reports on the noise climate in the study area and these are now available on our noise website:

+www.gatwickairport.com/aircraftnoiseandairspace

-Figure 40 below illustrates the location of current and historical noise monitor sites.
-The sites cover a large geographic area therefore benefitting many communities even those that are overflown at relatively high altitudes.
+Figure 39 below illustrates the location of current and historical noise monitor sites.
+The sites cover a large geographic area, therefore benefiting many communities even those that are overflown at relatively high altitudes.